Killing a Vortex: Definitions and preliminary results

 A \emph{separation} in a graph $G$ is a pair $(A,B)$ of vertex sets such that $A\cup B=\V{G}$ and there is no edge in $G$ with one endpoint in $A\setminus B$ and the other in $B\setminus A.$ The \emph{order} of $(A,B)$ is $\Abs{A\cap B}.$

-An \emph{$(n\times m)$-grid} is the graph $G_{n,m}$ with vertex set $[n]\times[m]$ and edge set $\CondSet{\Set{(i,j),(i,j+1)}}{i\in[n],j\in[m-1]}\cup\CondSet{\Set{(i,j),(i+1,j)}}{i\in[n-1],j\in[m]}.$ We call the paths of the form $(i,1)(i,2)\dots(i,m)$ the \emph{rows} and the paths of the form $(1,j)(2,j)\dots(n,j)$ the \emph{columns} of the grid.
-If $L$ is a row (column) of $G_{n,m}$ of the form $(i,1)(i,2)\dots(i,m)$ ($(1,j)(2,j)\dots(n,j)$), we call it the \emph{$i$th row} (\emph{$j$th column}) of $G_{n,m}$ and the vertex $(i,j)$ is the \emph{$j$th vertex of the $i$th row} and the \emph{$i$th vertex of the $j$th column}.
-The edges of the graph $G_{n,m}$ are numbered similarly.
+An \emph{$(n\times m)$-grid} is the graph $G_{n,m}$ which is the product of a path $P= u_1,u_2,\dots,u_n$ with $n$ vertices and a path $Q=v_1,v_2,\dots,v_m$ with $m$ vertices.
+We call the copies of $Q$ in $G_{n,m}$ the \emph{rows} and the copies of $P$ the \emph{columns}.
+If $L$ is a row of the form $(u_i,v_1),(u_i,v_2),\dots,(u_n,v_m)$ we call it the \emph{$i$th row} and for $j\in[m]$ we say that $(u_i,v_j)$ is the \emph{$j$th vertex of the $i$th row} while the edge $\{(u_i,v_j)(u_i,v_{j+1})\}$ is the \emph{$j$th edge of the $i$th row}.
+For columns we define analogous terminology.
 An \emph{elementary $k$-wall}, $k\geq 3,$ is obtained from a $(k\times 2k)$-grid by deleting every odd edge in every odd column and every even edge in every even column.
 An elementary $k$-wall $W$ has a unique face whose boundary contains more than six vertices.
 The \emph{perimeter} of an elementary $k$-wall is defined to be the subgraph of $W$ induced by all vertices that lie on the unique face with more than six vertices.
 A \emph{$k$-wall} $W'$ is a subdivision of an elementary $k$-wall $W.$ In other words, $W'$ is obtained by the $k$-wall $W$ after subdividing each edge of $W$ an arbitrary (possibly zero) number of times.
 The \emph{perimeter} of $W',$ denoted by $\Perimeter{W'},$ is the subgraph of $W'$ induced by the vertices of the perimeter of $W$ together with the subdivision vertices of the edges of the perimeter of $W.$